treeverse/lakeFS/docs/reference/commands.md

 {:.no_toc}

 ```
   -h, --help        help for annotate
+  -r, --recursive   recursively annotate all entries under a given path or prefix
 ```